zulip/zulip/help/include/inbox-instructions.md

 !!! tip ""

-    You can collapse or expand the list of topics in a stream by tapping the **collapse**
+    You can collapse or expand the list of topics in a channel by tapping the **collapse**
     (<img src="/static/images/help/mobile-expand-less-icon.svg" alt="inbox" class="help-center-icon"/>)
     or **expand**
     (<img src="/static/images/help/mobile-expand-more-icon.svg" alt="inbox" class="help-center-icon"/>)
-    icon to the left of a stream name.
+    icon to the left of a channel name.

 {end_tabs}